Keyword research: Research examples

 A very popular and highly competitive keyword on Google search engine is "making money."
 It has 4,860,000,000 search results, meaning that billions of websites are relevant or competing for that keyword.
 Keyword research starts with finding all possible word combinations that are relevant to the "making money" keyword.
 For example, the keyword "acquiring money" has significantly fewer search results, only 116,000,000, but it has the same meaning as "making money."
 Another way is to be more specific about a keyword by adding additional filters.
 For example, the keyword "making money online from home in Canada" is less competitive on a global scale and therefore easier to rank for.
 Furthermore, keywords also have various intents (informational, navigational, commercial, and transactional) which can affect whether the marketer would want to target that keyword.
 Multiple tools are available (both free and commercial) to find keywords and analyze them.

 Keyword research tools

 Google Ads Keyword Planner

 Google offers free tools to do some basic keyword analysis.
-All the results are based on data of the Google search engine.
+All the results are based on data from the Google search engine.

-Google recently released an update to the Google Keyword Planner and changes some of its policy by which the first campaign must be set in order to get the Keyword Planner back.
+Google recently released an update to the Google Keyword Planner and changed some of its policies by which the first campaign must be set to get the Keyword Planner back.
 This is a type of Google Ads account that is used by agencies and consultants to manage many different advertising accounts.

 Features of Google Ads Keyword Planner: